Home > Thai Main Dishes > Laab Gai- Thai Ground Chicken Salad

 • (Skip this step if using pre-made toasted rice powder.)

-To make the toasted rice, add about 2 tablespoons of sweet sticky rice grains to a pan over medium heat.
+To make the toasted rice, add about 2 tablespoons of sweet glutinous rice grains to a pan over medium heat.
 Toast until the grains have some color to them and become fragrant.
 Then add to a spice grinder and grind.
-If you don't have a spice grinder you can use a blender and then pour the rice through a strainer to remove any large pieces that may not have gotten blended.
+If you don't have a spice grinder, you can use a blender and then pour the rice through a strainer to remove large pieces that may not have blended.
 You want to end up with a fine powder.

-• Cook the ground chicken in a non-stick skillet with no oil.
+• Cook the ground chicken in a non-stick skillet without oil.
 Cook thoroughly and keep the juices in the pan.
-If using Chicken breast add about 1/4 cup of water to make it less dry.
+If using chicken breast add about ¼ cup of water to make it less dry.

 • Once the chicken is cooked, remove from heat and stir in sliced red onions.
 The residual heat will wilt the onions.

-• Then add the toasted rice powder, lime juice, fish sauce, and Thai chili flakes.
+• Add the toasted rice powder, lime juice, fish sauce, and Thai chili flakes.
 Taste it and add more lime, fish sauce, or chili if needed.

 Notes